Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Abstract

 \section{Abstract}

-Norm-resolvent convergence with order-sharp error estimate is established for Neumann Laplacians on thin domains in $\mathbb{R}^2$ and $\mathbb{R}^3$, converging to metric graphs in the limit of vanishing thickness parameter in the resonant case.
+Norm-resolvent convergence with an order-sharp error estimate is established for Neumann Laplacians on thin domains in $\mathbb{R}^d,$ $d\ge2,$ converging to metric graphs in the limit of vanishing thickness parameter in the ``resonant" case.
+The vertex matching conditions of the limiting quantum graph are revealed as being closely related to those of $\delta'$ type.